matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 22) A DevOps engineer is noticing a spike in CPU utilization on your servers.
 You explain you have just launched a deployment.
 You’d like to show the DevOps engineer the details of a deployment you just launched.
 What command would you use?
-Answer: 'gcloud deployment-manager deployments describe' The correct answer is gcloud deployment-manager deployments describe, cloud-launcher is not the name of the service.
+Answer: 'gcloud deployment-manager deployments describe' The correct answer is 'gcloud deployment-manager deployments describe', cloud-launcher is not the name of the service.
 Note: list displays a brief summary of each deployment and describe displays a detailed description.

 23) You are using snapshots to save copies of a 100GB disk.
 You make a snapshot and then add 10GB of data.